Sleeper85/esphome-jk-bms-can/README.md

 ## Changelog

+* CANBUS 2.3.1 : Improved the procedure for sending canbus frames with reduced loop time, rewritten of the canbus link validation code and added `Inverter Heartbeat Monitoring` function
+* YamBMS 1.4.2 : Added new `Rebulk SoC` slider, new debug.yaml for ESP32 and ESP32-S3, improved code and comments
-* 1.4.1  Sleeper85 : Rewriting of the alarm system, bug fixes and improvement of the charging logic (new status `Cut-Off`), icon allocation for each sensor, UART and CANBUS `!extend ${vars}`, New sensor `YamBMS Delta Cell V.`, Improved `Battery SOC` logic
+* YamBMS 1.4.1 : Rewriting of the alarm system, bug fixes and improvement of the charging logic (new status `Cut-Off`), icon allocation for each sensor, UART and CANBUS `!extend ${vars}`, New sensor `YamBMS Delta Cell V.`, Improved `Battery SOC` logic
-* 1.3.2  Sleeper85 : New var `yambms_cell_count`, the BMS charge or discharge switches can be activated separately without causing the decombination of the BMS, new `minimal` version of the BMS YAML in order to reduce the loop time
+* YamBMS 1.3.2 : New var `yambms_cell_count`, the BMS charge or discharge switches can be activated separately without causing the decombination of the BMS, new `minimal` version of the BMS YAML in order to reduce the loop time
-* 1.3.1  Sleeper85 : First multi-BMS version named `YamBMS`
+* YamBMS 1.3.1 : First multi-BMS version named `YamBMS`

 ## Supported inverter